 Monitor organic traffic

 Keep an eye on your organic traffic to measure the effectiveness of your citation-building efforts.
-An increase in organic traffic from local search queries is a strong indicator that your citation strategy is positively impacting your local search performance.
+An increase in organic traffic from local search queries indicates that your citation strategy positively impacts your local search performance.

 Track click-through rates (CTRs)